Plastic bag ban

 South Australia leads the nation with the phasing out of lightweight, checkout-style plastic bags.
 The ban came into force on 4 May 2009.

-The bag ban was enforced.
-Remember to BYO shopping bags.
+Remember to BYO shopping bags

 - You can help retail workers by not overfilling or using dirty bags when you go shopping.